nandorc/linux-bash-config/README.md

 * Autostart on login request for lamp server
 * Quick access to elasticsearch service funcionalities
 * Autostart on login for elasticsearch service
+* Quick access to magento server funcionalities
+* Autostart on login request for magento server
 * Management of files and folders permissions
 * Provides support to additional configurations